malishav/OSCOAP/draft-selander-ace-object-security.md

 Version) or CoAP options need to be integrity protected or encrypted.
 OSCON shall not be used in cases which require a secure binding between request and response.

-The scenarios in Sections 3.3 - 3.5 of {{I-D.hartke-core-e2e-security-reqs}} assume multiple receivers for a particular content.
+The scenarios in Sections 3.3 - 3.5 of {{I-D.hartke-core-e2e-security-reqs}} assume multiple recipients for a particular content.
 In this case the use of symmetric keys does not provide data origin authentication.
 Therefore the COSE object should in general be protected with a digital signature.

 ## Overhead OSCON ## {#appendix-c}